Theory of correlated Chern insulators in twisted bilayer graphene: Results

-\textbf{Crossover to strong coupling regime:} In order to clarify the connection between the CHFs and the sCIs, we first note that the sCIs saturate the expectation value of $ \sigma_z\tau_z$ for the occupied electronic states, where $\sigma_z$ and $\tau_z$ are Pauli matrices acting in the sublattice and valley subspace respectively \cite{Bultinck2020,Kang2020,TBGIII,XW2022}.
-The solid lines in Fig.~\ref{fig:fig3}(a) and (b) show calculated $\langle \sigma_z\tau_z\rangle$ per electron as a function of twist angle in the presence of heterostrain along $(-3,-1)$, $(-2,-2)$, $(-1,-3)$ and $(0,-4)$, for $\phi/\phi_0=2/5$ and $1/8$ respectively.
-For comparison, the upper dashed line corresponds to the sCI limit, and the lower dashed line to the HSF limit.
-This measure shows that the CHFs are clearly distinct from both the HSFs and the sCIs in the presence of heterostrain.
-Qualitatively, the Coulomb repulsion favors an increased $\sigma_z\tau_z$.
-The abrupt jump as angle is tuned (e.g., $\sim 1.5^\circ$ for $(-3,-1)$ in Fig.~\ref{fig:fig3}(b) ) marks the first order transition between the aforementioned nearly compressible state and the CHF.
+In order to clarify the connection between the CHFs and the sCIs, we first note that the sCIs saturate the expectation value of $ \sigma_z\tau_z$ for the occupied electronic states, where $\sigma_z$ and $\tau_z$ are Pauli matrices acting in the sublattice and valley subspace respectively \cite{Bultinck2020,Kang2020,TBGIII,XW2022}.
+The solid lines in Fig.~\ref{fig:CHFSCI}(a) and (b) show calculated $\langle \sigma_z\tau_z\rangle$ per electron as a function of twist angle in the presence of heterostrain along $(0,-4)$, $(-1,-3)$, $(-2,-2)$, and $(-3,-1)$, for $\phi/\phi_0=2/5$ and $1/8$ respectively.
+For comparison, the upper dashed line corresponds to the sCI limit, and the lower dashed line to the HSF limit. { This measure shows that the CHFs are quantitatively different from both the HSFs and the sCIs in the presence of heterostrain, but closer to HSFs.
+Intuitively, the increased $\langle\sigma_z\tau_z\rangle$ of CHFs compared to HSFs may originate in the short-ranged part of the Coulomb repulsion disfavoring two electrons sitting close to each other in real space.}

-On the other hand, in the absence of heterostrain, as shown in Fig.~\ref{fig:fig3}(c) and (d), the CHFs smoothly crosses over into the sCIs upon lowering the twist angle.
-For our model parameters, there is a collapse of the $\langle \sigma_z\tau_z\rangle $ at lower twist angles, when the CHFs become energetically less favorable than populating the Landau quantized excitation spectra of the IVC states \cite{XW2022,Po2018,TBGIV}.
-As further demonstrated in Fig.~S3, this transition depends sensitively on model parameters, and can be pushed toward lower $\phi/\phi_0$ (e.g., by moving toward the chiral limit, see SI and Ref.~\cite{Tarnopolsky2019}).
-Refs.~\cite{Stepanov2021,Nuckolls2020} report that the $(2,2)$ persist down to $\phi/\phi_0\sim 1/100$, and therefore argue that they correspond to the zCIs (more precisely, sCIs).
+On the other hand, in the absence of heterostrain, as shown in Fig.~\ref{fig:CHFSCI}(c) and (d), the CHFs along $(-3,-1)$ smoothly cross over into the sCIs upon lowering the twist angle.
+For our model parameters, there is a collapse of the $\langle \sigma_z\tau_z\rangle $ along $(-2,-2)$ $(-1,-3)$ and $(0,-4)$ at lower twist angles, when the CHFs become energetically less favorable than populating the Landau quantized excitation spectra of the IVC states \cite{XW2022,Po2018,TBGIV,Keshav2023}.
+As further demonstrated in Fig.~{ S19}, this transition depends sensitively on model parameters, and can be pushed toward lower $\phi/\phi_0$ (e.g., by moving toward the chiral limit, see SI and Ref.~\cite{Tarnopolsky2019}).
+Refs.~\cite{Stepanov2021,Nuckolls2020} report that the $(2,2)$ persist down to $\phi/\phi_0\sim 1/25$, and therefore argue that they correspond to the zCIs (more precisely, sCIs).
 Our quantitative calculations clearly demonstrate that such states can indeed be stablized at weak fields by small changes of the model parameters.